maelvls/maelvls.github.io/content/2020/home-office-remote-setup/index.md

 ![](mael-home-office-desk-2021-06-18.jpg)

 As you can see in the above picture, I went from a Macbook Pro to a custom PC I built!!
 I wanted a machine purposed for Linux and with as much CPU as I could afford.
+I made a [gist](https://gist.github.com/maelvls/3028862dd516005403cf728f4705f4bb) with all the tips I have learned from my experience of switching from macOS to Linux.

 ![](mael-home-office-desk-2021-06-mael-home-office-desk-2021-06-18-close-up-pc.jpg)